 In essence, these incredibly fast SSDs act similarly to how systems use your random access memory.
 Let's get started on the differences between the two.

 Xbox Series S and X

 Both these SKUs come with the same velocity of solid state drive, but the X comes with twice the initial storage, at 1 terabyte versus the Series S' 500 gigabytes.
+Truth be told, my own Series S only had 364 usable gigabytes initially.
 This is incredibly important, as Series S owners are absolutely going to want to expand their storage eventually.
 That is precisely why Microsoft came out with the expandable Seagate PCIe storage cards.
 For a cool hefty price of $220, you'll get yourself another terabyte of storage.
 While many have scoffed at the price, that is actually the proper going rate of NVMe SSDs at this given read/write capability.

 Thankfully, should you not want to spend all that dough, you do have one more option.
 You can take that spiffy game drive that you had for your Xbox One and simply swap it over.
 No formatting or hijinks necessary.
 The caveat there is that it will only work with Xbox One, Xbox 360 and original Xbox games, not newer Series titles.
 This is because the speed of the internal drive on the Series consoles are at a factory designed speed that game developers legitimately need to be able to count on.
 External drives can be both slower and faster which would undoubtedly create some headaches for game developers.